Shelf-Share-BEE-Mod3/shelf-share-rails/README.md

 ### Architecture

-To view the project board we used for the architecture and wireframe design of ShelfShare, please visit our Miro Board  [here](https://miro.com/app/board/o9J_klm2Drc=/).
+To view and explore the project board we used for the architecture and wireframing of ShelfShare, please visit our Miro Board [here](https://miro.com/app/board/o9J_klm2Drc=/).

 ### Installation